 To make a long story short, OSHA wouldn't approve of our testing methods for flip flop support and stability.
 Slippery granite waterslides, cobbled hiking trails, slick sandy descents to our fave beaches, crag approaches, and chopping wood were all on the menu.
 Just kidding about the wood chopping… except not really, because seriously, we did.
 Please don't do this.
 The point we're trying to make is anyone can buy a three-dollar pair of flip flops, but you're taking your life in your hands when venturing out on backcountry adventures.
 After our rigorous testing, we narrowed it down to the flip flops that offer superior support and stability for all (or many) types of situations and environments.

 Steep granite slabs, hardwood floors, sandy trails, poolside tile, and smooth river boulders all have specific traction requirements.
 All of the models we tested did pretty well in at least some of these situations, but some are more appropriate for sticking close to civilization.
 Some have subtle grooves made to channel water out from under the sole while keeping lots of rubber in contact with a surface, while others offer big chunky treads for rocky backcountry adventures.
 We did in-depth testing of each flip flop in a wide variety of environments so you can match the tread to your needs.

 To get our finger on the versatility pulse of each pair of flip flops, we made sure to test them all exhaustively in all kinds of environments and situations.
-This meant taking flip flops designed for the beach out on rocky trails and vice versa.
+This meant taking models designed for the beach out on rocky trails and vice versa.
 Taking each flop out of its comfort zone gave us a solid idea of the versatility rating.
 While our testing for each individual flip flop doesn't span the necessary years to determine overall durability and longevity, we took into account the materials used and wear and tear through our months of testing.
 This shallow dive into durability also contributed to the overall versatility of each flip flop.